 At Spot Check Clinic, an accredited skin cancer doctor examines all moles and skin lesions prior to removal.
 You don't need a referral, and appointments to examine selected skin lesions of concern are usually available within a few working days.

 Is that ‟mole” actually a skin cancer?

-f there is any question about the mole potentially being malignant, or if the doctor suspects skin cancer, a biopsy will be taken from the mole as part of your mole removal procedure to obtain the most accurate possible diagnosis.
+But if there is any question about the mole potentially being malignant, or if the doctor suspects skin cancer, a biopsy will be taken from the mole as part of your mole removal procedure to obtain the most accurate possible diagnosis.

 Send us a photo of your mole

-Save time by sending us a photo of the mole or skin lesion you would like to have removed via our web form.
+Save time by sending us a photo of the mole or lesion you would like to have removed via our web form.